 - Universal accessibility

 Google’s corporate mission statement is parallel to the company’s vision statement.
 The mission statement has four variables, namely, world’s information, organization, universal accessibility, and usefulness.
 The company fulfills the “world’s information” component by crawling websites.
 The company organizes the information through its proprietary computer algorithms.
 Google also fulfills the “universal accessibility” component of its corporate mission by offering its products worldwide.
 For example, the company’s online search service, blogging platform (Blogger.com), and video-sharing platform (subsidiary YouTube) are globally accessible.
 Such organizing of information makes results useful to the individual user.
 Through personalization and analysis of extensive databases, Google effectively follows its mission statement.
-This condition makes the company effective in delivering value to online users, who are a major stakeholder group identified in Google’s corporate social responsibility strategy and stakeholder management.
+This condition makes the company successful in delivering value to online users, who are a major stakeholder group identified in Google’s corporate social responsibility strategy and stakeholder management.

 Google’s Corporate Vision Statement

 Google’s corporate vision is “to provide access to the world’s information in one click.”
 The company’s nature of business is a direct manifestation of this vision statement.
 For example, Google’s most popular product is its search engine service.
 This product enables people to easily access information from around the world.
-The company applies its vision together with the mission statement to maintain dominance as an Internet technology, software, and hardware business.
+The company applies its vision together with the mission statement to maintain dominance as an Internet technology, software, hardware, and online services business.
 The following are the primary elements of the company’s corporate vision:

 - World’s information